+44 (0) 1384 567430 Email Us

 Bow Shackles

-Choose our high-quality bow shackles for secure and reliable lifting and rigging applications.
-At LES - Lifting Equipment Store we offer the most extensive rage of bow shackles, all tested for optimal strength and safety.
-From trusted brands, at competitive prices, coupled with expert advice and customer support, there's no reason to shop anywhere else for your shackles.
-Shop with confidence today!
+Browse our high-quality bow shackles for secure and reliable lifting and rigging applications.
+We offer the most extensive rage of bow shackles for lifting, all tested for optimal strength and safety.
+Find the right bow shackle for you with the help of our expert team there's no reason to shop anywhere else for your shackles.

 Bow Shackles